 This section has been prepared in accordance with the requirements of Form 51-102F6V - Statement of Executive Compensation - Venture Issuers.
 This section describes the significant elements of the Corporation's executive compensation program, with particular emphasis on the process for determining compensation payable to the Chief Executive Officer, the Chief Financial Officer and the Corporation's most highly compensated executive officer other than the Chief Executive Officer or Chief Financial Officer whose total compensation was more than \$150,000 in the previously completed financial year (collectively, the "NEOs").
-The NEOs of the Corporation in respect of the fiscal year ending December 26, 2021 were:
+The NEOs of the Corporation in respect of the fiscal year ending January 1, 2023 were:

-- Zoe Krislock, Chief Executive Officer and Director; - Brian Moran, Chief Financial Officer, appointed November 7, 2022; - Elizabeth Lorber, appointed Chief Commercial Officer on November 7, 2022, formerly the Chief Financial Officer; - Nicole Monteiro, Senior Director, Human Relations; and - Rebecca Johnson, Chief Director of Operations.
+- Zoe Krislock, Former Chief Executive Officer and Director;

+- Brian Moran, Chief Financial Officer; and

+- Elizabeth Lorber, Chief Commercial Officer